tale-toul/OCP4baremetalIPI/README.md

 Further details at [Set up nested virtualization in the provisioning VM](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#proc_configuring-nested-virtualization-in-virt-manager)

-The support VM with DHCP and DNS services must be already set up and running.
+The support VM with DHCP and DNS services must be already setup and running.

 If it is not already started, start the provision VM
 ```